Jelly's Last Jam: Los Angeles (1991)

-Jelly's Last Jam premiered at the Mark Taper Forum, Los Angeles, California, in March 1991.
-Directed by Wolfe, Obba Babatunde played Jelly Roll.
+Jelly's Last Jam premiered at the Mark Taper Forum, Los Angeles, California, on February 24, 1991, with an official opening night on March 7.
+It was directed by book-writer George C. Wolfe.
+Obba Babatunde, best known at the time for earning a Tony nomination in Dreamgirls, played Jelly Roll.
+Some of the cast included Keith David as Chimney Man, Freda Payne as Gran Mimi, and Ruben Santiago-Hudson as Buddy Bolden.
+George Tsypin was the set designer, Toni-Leslie James was the costume designer, James F. Ingalls was the lighting designer, and Hope Clarke was the choreographer.
+Linda Twine was the music director.
+The production closed on April 21, 1991.

 Broadway (1992-1993)

 The Broadway production opened at the Virginia Theatre on April 26, 1992, and closed on September 5, 1993, after 569 performances and 25 previews.
 The musical was directed by Wolfe, choreographed by Hope Clarke with tap choreography by Gregory Hines and Ted L. Levy, scenic design by Robin Wagner, costume design by Toni-Leslie James, and lighting design by Jules Fisher.

 In addition to Gregory Hines and Savion Glover as the older and younger Morton, the cast included Keith David as the Chimney Man, Tonya Pinkins as Anita, Ann Duquesnay as Gran Mimi, Stanley Wayne Mathis as Jack the Bear, Mary Bond Davis as Miss Maime and Ruben Santiago-Hudson as Buddy Bolden.
-Stephanie Pope, Mamie Duncan-Gibbs and Allison M. Williams appeared as the musical trio the Honies, with Ken Ard, and Brenda Braxton appearing in the show's ensemble. later in the show's run, Phylicia Rashad, Brian Stokes Mitchell and Ben Vereen joined the cast, replacing Pinkins, Hines and David respectively.
+Stephanie Pope, Mamie Duncan-Gibbs and Allison M. Williams appeared as the musical trio the Honies, with Ken Ard, and Brenda Braxton appearing in the show's ensemble.
+Later in the show's run, Phylicia Rashad, Brian Stokes Mitchell and Ben Vereen joined the cast, replacing Pinkins, Hines and David respectively.

-An original cast recording was released by Decca Broadway.
+An original cast recording was produced by Thomas Z. Shepard for Mercury Records.